Welcome to your holiday home!

 In the unlikely event of a Puncture

-For further assistance available contact numbers at the top of page
+For further assistance please call the contact numbers at the top of page

 Changing A Wheel